 - At the airport at one of the international airports of Cape Verde (Sal, Boavista, Santiago or Sao Vicente).
 You first take the queue to buy a visa and then pass the customs.
 The costs per visa are around 25, – euro.
 You can pay with euros or with a credit card.
 You have to wait in the queue a little longer but it is a cheaper alternative.

-- As of 2018 it is not required for persons who hold a passport from a EU country.
+- During the course of 2018 it is not required for persons who hold a passport from a EU country.
 In most other cases you need at least a tourist visa to visit the Cape Verde Islands.

 For a visa application, the following conditions are relevant: